valkriaine/Factor_Launcher_Reboot/README.md

 A short video demo: https://www.youtube.com/watch?v=Q2-BkeirE5s

+# Version v0.4.2
+added permission to query all packages due to Android 11's limitation on package visibility

 # Version V0.4.1 hot fix
 fixed an issue that causes the app to crash when loading tiles on the home screen